-The fair values for financial liabilities and financial assets that are not carried in the Balance Sheet at fair value have all been derived at level 2 of the fair value hierarchy (i.e. using inputs other than quoted prices that are observable for the financial asset / liability).
+The fair values for borrowing and investments that are not carried in the Balance Sheet at fair value have all been derived at level 2 of the fair value hierarchy (i.e. using inputs other than quoted prices that are observable for the financial asset / liability).
+The fair value of the remainder of financial liabilities and assets that are not carried in the Balance Sheet at fair value have been derived at level 3 of the fair value hierarchy.